top of page

 • Cincinnati, Ohio (Exact Place)

-I only found Nathaniel Townsley, who is the wrong age to be either John's father or John himself.
+I only found Nathaniel Townsley, who is too young to be either John's father or John himself.

-Considering I expected John to be in New Jersey in 1830, I utilized the clue from his son's internment record to research this census record.
+Considering I expected John to be in New Jersey in 1830, I researched this census record using the clue from his son's internment record.

 Using search terms: